nkh/P6-Data-Dump-Tree/examples/README.md

 - jddt.pl			reads json file and pretty prints it

+- jflat.pl			reads json file and "flattens2 it, see data_source.pl

 - removal.pl 			remove elements from rendering with filters

 - folding.pl 			data structure folding